-As of writing, the COVID-19 pandemic has claimed more than 832,000 lives.
+As of May 2021, the COVID-19 pandemic has claimed more than 3.4 million lives.
 With this number growing daily, researchers have rapidly focused their efforts on learning more about COVID-19 and the virus that causes it (SARS-CoV-2).

 The pivot toward COVID-19 is evident in the dramatic increase in COVID-19 publications since the start of the pandemic.
 Indeed, by querying PubMed with the search terms “COVID-19” and “SARS-CoV-2”, one gets over 50,900 hits from 2019 and 2020.
 This is an impressive publication rate and is a testament to scientists’ dedication to stopping the pandemic!

 The increase in COVID-19 hits far outstrips that of similarly important biology topics.
 “Next generation sequencing” and the “Polymerase chain reaction”, two technologies used ubiquitously in biology research fields, only broke the 5000 hit/year mark years after their original invention.

 Finally, in relation to other recent disease outbreaks, the rate of COVID-19 hits far outstrips “Zika” and “Ebola.”
 Neither of these terms broke 2,500 hits per year in PubMed.